ltebean/IAPDemo/README.md

   }
 }
 ```
-Once the transaction is verified, insert a record into the transaction table.
+If the transactionId is in the response, then it's a valid transaction, we then insert a record into the transaction table.